 Age bands A-J is up to 2006

 From some quick research, I believe the current maximum u-value allowed for new replacement doors in existing dwellings is 1.4 W/m2K.
-This effectively fits in with the table above for age band M although I also believe this is better than the current new-build backstop which is 1.6.

 The following recommendations are available in the methodology relating to doors: